Carbrooke Parish Council

 Welcome to the Parish Council website.
 We hope you find it useful and informative.
 The Parish Council is made up of nine members who represent the community on various matters.
 We are your parish council and are here to represent the residents of Carbrooke.
 Please feel free to contact the Clerk or councillors by phone or email.
 You can always attend one of our meetings if you prefer, further details are below.

 Carbrooke is a thriving community with a Community Centre, a Village Hall, a village green (with playing field and children's play area), a church and a children's play area (with five a side goals).

 News and Information

 Next Council Meeting

-The next Parish Council meeting will be held in the Community Hub, Buckingham Close on 10 January at 7pm.
-A copy of the agenda for the meeting will be posted at least three working days before the meeting.
-Please contact the Parish Clerk for more information.
+The next Council meeting will be in the Village Hall on 13 June from 7pm.
+Why not come along and see what we do ?
+There is always a designated part of the meeting in which you can address councillors.
+A copy of the agenda for the meeting will be available at least three working days before the meeting.

 What We Do